michaelouma/Clinic-Time-Reminder/README.md

 ---

 ## ✨ Features
-- Reads patient appointment data from an Excel file using **pandas**.
+- Reads patient appointment data from MySQL database using **pandas/SQL Alchemy**.
 - Identifies patients with appointments scheduled **for tomorrow**.
 - Sends a reminder email to the clinician with patient details (name, date, clinic type).
 - Updates the appointment status (`Pending` → `Reminded`) to track notifications.